severalnines/docs/user-guide/dashboard.rst

 	- MySQL base directory.
 Default is ``/usr``.
 ClusterControl assumes MySQL is having the same base directory on all nodes.

 * **Enable information_schema Queries**
 	- Use information_schema to query MySQL statistics.
-This are not recommended for clusters with more than 2000 tables/databases.
+This is not recommended for clusters with more than 2000 tables/databases.

 * **Enable Node AutoRecovery**
 	- ClusterControl will perform automatic recovery if it detects any of the nodes in the cluster is down.